Fatima Jinnah: Death

-Jinnah died in Karachi on 9 July 1967.
-Her death became the subject of controversy, with rumors suggesting unnatural causes, including suspicions of murder.
+Fatima died in Karachi on 9 July 1967.
+Her death became the subject of controversy, with rumours suggesting unnatural causes, including murder.
 However, there was no concrete evidence to substantiate these claims.
 Her nephew, Akbar Pirbhai, requested an inquiry, but after the provincial government took over the investigation, no official report was ever produced or made public.
-Rumors persisted, leading to a citizen's appeal for a judicial inquiry in 1972, which resulted in no further action.
-Her private last rites were performed according to Shia guidelines and the state-sponsored burial followed it.
-She is buried next to her brother, Muhammad Ali Jinnah, at Mazar-e-Quaid, Karachi.
+Rumors persisted, leading to a citizen's appeal for a judicial inquiry in 1972, but no further action was taken.